• Skip to primary navigation

 Fees

 I’ve written a previous article on the impact of fees which is a tad bit outdated.
-I realise that front-load charges (or sales charge) have gone down since that article.
+I realise that front-load charges (or sales charges) have gone down since that article.

 To compare the cost of Unit Trusts vs ETFs, we assume the following: